Golden Berries 101: Nutrition Benefits + a Tasty Recipe

 Golden berries are a nutritious, tasty snack!
-They have many health benefits and can be found fresh or dried at your local grocery store.
+They have many health benefits and are available fresh or dried at your local grocery store.
 Here’s some nutrition information and a super easy, delicious chia seed yogurt parfait recipe to try!

 Quiz time!
 What’s another name for golden berries?